therealhalonen/PhishSticks/README.md

 - **Diverse Payloads:** We have crafted [three different payloads](/payloads/), each highlighting the versatility and potential impact of BadUSB attacks.
 These payloads serve as educational tools, helping users understand the intricacies of such threats.

 - **Working with [Digispark](http://digistump.com/products/1):** Digispark is a microcontroller development board that functions similiarly to Arduino, but is much smaller.
 Using this board gave us the capability to act as a HID keyboard, as well as provided some stealthiness due to its size.
 It can be hidden in a USB stick (or other devices)!
-[Our documentation on Digispark](/digispark/) can be found!
+See our [our documentation on Digispark](/digispark/).

 ### Our Process: